-3 Amena dments to IAS 12 - Deferred Taxes related to Assets and Liabilities arising from a Single Transaction the amendments are not fully retrospective for leases and decommissioning liabilities, and are applied prospectively for other transactions that give rise to equal amount of taxable and tax-deductible temporary differences; and the process for deferred tax calculation has been in place for many years and IT systems already cater for deferred taxes for other assets and liabilities.
+3 Amendments to IAS 12 $-$ Deferred Taxes related to Assets and Liabilities arising from a Single Transaction the process for deferred tax calculation has been in place for many years and IT systems already cater for deferred taxes for other assets and liabilities.
 We expect other costs (i.e. governance processes, external audit costs and other) to be minimal or nil.
-Users : Cost to users are expected to be minimal given that there may need to be some one-off familiarisation costs relating to becoming familiar with the Amendments to IAS 12.
-However, no on-going costs are expected as users would be already familiar with deferred tax calculation.
+Users: We expect one-off familiarisation costs for users to be minimal as they would already be familiar with the deferred tax calculation.
 Benefits for preparers and users Both preparers and users are likely to benefit from reducing the current diversity in practice in the reporting of transactions such as leases and decommissioning obligations and from the alignment of the accounting for deferred tax on such transactions with the general principles in IAS 12.
 Users will also benefit from greater comparability of financial reporting amongst different industries and from additional disclosures derived from the application of the general requirements in IAS 12 that will help them obtain a better understanding of the tax position of an entity.
-Whether the amendments are likely to have an The 2021 Amendments to IAS 12 are limited in scope and will generally bring improved financial reporting when compared to current guidance.
-This is because the recognition of deferred taxes on the transactions within the scope of the amendments: adverse effect on UK economy Will bring a more accurate reflection of the entity's net profit; and Will match the tax effect of transactions with their accounting impact, thereby removing any distortion from the financial statements that are created by the accounting requirements (i.e. avoid significant fluctuations in an entity's effective tax rates).
+Whether the amendments are likely to have an adverse effect on UK economy The 2021 Amendments to IAS 12 are limited in scope and will generally bring improved financial reporting when compared to current guidance.
+This is because the recognition of deferred taxes on the transactions within the scope of the amendments: Will bring a more accurate reflection of the entity's net profit; and Will match the tax effect of transactions with their accounting impact, thereby removing any distortion from the financial statements that are created by the accounting requirements (i.e. avoid significant fluctuations in an entity's effective tax rates).
 Moreover, deferred taxes are notional amounts that do not affect the actual amount paid to the tax authority and that will eventually reverse as the assets are recovered (or the liabilities are settled).
 For these reasons, we do not expect that the amendments would: Alter competition/competitive equilibria between different industries; Incentivise individual companies to increase/reduce the amount of transactions affected by the amendments; or have an adverse effect on the UK economy from those channels.
 On the other hand, the amendments are expected to increase the comparability of financial reporting amongst different industries, thereby enhancing the transparency of reporting to investors.
 We have not identified any factors that would indicate that these amendments would lead to changes that are detrimental to the UK economy.
-As a result, the UKEB believes that these amendments would not have any adverse effect to the UK economy, including on economic growth.
-As such, the endorsement is likely to be conducive to the UK long term public good in that improved financial reporting improves transparency and assists in the assessment of management's stewardship.
+As a result, the UKEB believes that these amendments would not have any adverse effect on the UK long term public good in that improved financial reporting improves transparency and assists in the assessment of management's stewardship.
 Conclusion Having considered all relevant aspects, including the trade-off between the costs and benefits of implementing the Amendments to IAS 12, the UKEB concludes that they are likely to be conducive to the long term public good in the UK as required by SI 2019/685.